Learners' Help Book

 - Be concise and to the point in your communication.
 Limit discussion forum posts to a few paragraphs.
 Proofread and edit your work before posting.

-- Avoid the use of ALL CAPS as this may be interpreted as shouting.
-All lowercase letters also make text more difficult to read.
-Use good punctuation and spelling.
-Use emoticons sparingly.
+- Avoid the use of ALL CAPS as this may be interpreted as shouting by other readers.
+Using only lowercase letters can also make your text more difficult to read.
+Overall, use good punctuation and spelling.
+Use emoticons sparingly, if at all.

 - Avoid "texting" abbreviations, such as "OMG" or "IMHO".